Pensions offer a simple, tax efficient way of saving money for your children, but what are the alternatives?

 Investors under the age of 60 can only take money out to buy a first property worth up to £450,000 – if they withdraw the money for another reason, they'll have to pay a 25% penalty.
 After the age of 60, they can use the money as and when they like, providing there are no changes to rules and regulations.

-If your child is too young for a Lifetime ISA, they could start with Junior or Help to Buy ISAs.
+If your child is too young for a Lifetime ISA, they could start with a Junior ISA.
 Children can have a Junior ISA from birth until their 18th birthday, at which point they can withdraw the cash or leave it in place to become an Adult ISA.
+The savings limit for Junior ISAs is £9,000 in the 2020/21 tax year.

 More on managing your finances